 Learn everything you need to know to control diabetes.

-The Diabetes Self-Management Education Program at Chilton Hospital helps adults with diabetes take steps that will make them feel better and stay healthier.
+The Diabetes Self-Management Education Program at Chilton Medical Center helps adults with diabetes take steps that will make them feel better and stay healthier.
 This program is recognized by the American Diabetes Association for Quality Self-Management Education.

 "Program recognition from the American Diabetes Association identifies the hospital as having a staff of knowledgeable health professionals who can provide state-of-the-art education about diabetes self-management for the patients in our community," said Diabetes Education Coordinator Karen Donovan, RN, CDE.
 "Program recognition also supports Chilton's mission to improve the health status of the people that we serve.
 Obesity and a related increase in Type 2 diabetes in the community attest to the need for this program."

 This program serves diabetic adults and their support-givers.

 This includes individuals with newly diagnosed or longstanding: